Papa Benji: Plot

 Papa Benji is a story about the Egwuonwu family, their pepper soup joint and their son Benjamin.
-Peter Egwuonwu owns one of the best Pepper Soup joint in the 60s and no one knew his recipes except for Benjamin his son.
-Benjamin had dreams to become a banker and invest in his father's Pepper Soup business but his dreams were cut short when his parents died in an accident and his uncle ran the business down, and he wasn't able to further his education.
-He later became the Head of security in a bank when he grew up and on his 45th birthday celebration, he prepared pepper soup with his father's recipes for his colleagues and everyone was blown away asking for more, including the bank manager.
+Peter Egwuonwu owns one of the best pepper soup joints in the 60s and no one knows his recipes except for his son, Benjamin.

-He was later given a loan by the bank to start the Pepper Soup business.
+Benjamin has dreams to become a banker and invest in his father's pepper soup business but his dreams were cut short after his parents died in an accident.
+His uncle ran the business down, and Benjamin was left unable to further his education.
+Benjamin became the head of security at a bank after growing up.
+At his 45th birthday celebration, he prepared pepper soup using his late father's recipes.
+His colleagues were blown away, asking for more, including the bank manager.
+After receiving a loan from the bank, Benjamin started his own pepper soup business.

-Papa Benji's wife on the other hand is a failed fashion designer who owns a shop next to their house but was always gossiping with her friends, she also very spiritual and believes in too much fasting and prayers.
+Mama Benji, Papa Benji's wife, is a failed fashion designer who owns a shop next to their home.
+She spends her time gossiping with friends.
+She also fasts and prays excessively, because she is ver religious.

-Benjamin(Jnr) their son is a marlian who loves music and he is an upcoming musician who doesn't know how to sing that much.
+Their son Benjamin Jr. is a Marlian who loves music.
+He is an up-and-coming musician who is an amateur at singing.

-Mr Jiminus and Papa Solo are both pensioners who are regular customers at Papa Benji's pepper soup joint including Mr Pius who is there always supporting anyone of the two who buys him drink.
+Mr Jiminus, Papa Solo, and Mr Pius are pensioners that are regular customers at Papa Benji's pepper soup joint.
+Of the two, Mr Pius supports whoever buys him a drink.

-Papa Benji tells the story of an Igbo man, his family, his customers, everything and everyone surrounding them in a funny way.
+Papa Benji tells the story of an Igbo man, his family, customers, and environment.